yangjingren/z-prefix-crud-app/README.md

 # Getting Started with Z Prefix Crud App

-For this project the .env file has been provided for the server.
+For this project create a .env file in the api folder with the following two requirements.
-The DB_CONNECTION_STRING is generic and for this project.
+`node -e "console.log(require('crypto').randomBytes(32).toString('hex'))"`
-The TOKEN_SECRET is a randomly generated HEX and can be replaced by another gen.
+to generate a hex for the token secret DB_CONNECTION_STRING=postgresql://postgres:docker@db:5432/warehouse_db TOKEN_SECRET=paste-the-generated-hex-here

 Accounts and items must be created for the App as the seeds are not provided.